- What is workforce analytics?

 The data collected included personality traits, daily management procedures, behaviour and customer interaction information.

-These metrics were then measured against things like financial incentive and career development opportunities to determine if a relationship existed.
+These metrics were then measured against things like financial incentive and employee development opportunities to determine if a relationship existed.

-The results indicated that career development was one of the most important factors in improved customer satisfaction and sales, and that financial incentives was actually quite low as a motivator.
+The results indicated that employee development was one of the most important factors in improved customer satisfaction and sales, and that financial incentives was actually quite low as a motivator.

 The study also pinpointed other factors that impact performance, including specific personality traits and length of shift.